-1. Use Front and Central Placement to Highlight the Product
+1. Product Photography Composition: Utilizing Front and Central Placement to Highlight the Product

-It makes the item the centre of attention.
+It makes the item the center of attention.
 No distractions, your eyes go straight to it.
 Plain and simple.

 You can also only show part of the product, making the viewers imagine the rest and fill in the gaps.

-You can create depth with lighting or using colour contrast and reflections.
+You can create depth with lighting or using color contrast and reflections.
 You want to avoid giving your product a two-dimensional feel.

 2. Choose Camera Angles That Highlight the Best Features of the Product

 Camera angles not only make products interesting.
 The 45-degree downward glance is similar to how our eyes look at objects on tables and shelves.
 This technique makes the product seem obtainable and more realistic.
 As if the viewer already owns it.

 The right camera angle can add depth and show as much of the product as possible.
 You may not see some of the features if photographed straight-on or from a top-down perspective.

 The camera angle you choose can enlarge some products and create extraordinary textures.
 Experiment with the angle and choose the one that highlights the best features for the product.